 The inside of the building looks dated but unlike the outside, it is very well kept.
 The building looks as though it was furnished in the 60’s and then never again.
 This would make sense because it was built in 1958.

 The seating is padded and has arm rests just like a theater.
 It is quite comfortable once you get settled in.
 The bottom of the seats are even fold-down style like a theater which helps when trying to get in and out of the rows.
-However, it was quite unnecessary for this particular visit since the auditorium was sparsely populated.
+However, it was quite unnecessary for this particular visit since the auditorium was only sparsely populated.

 The stage was covered in a HUGE gold colored curtain that stayed down until the choir was taking the stage.
 It was the largest curtain I have ever seen.
 The stage was very clean and well kept even though it looked as though it might still be decorated with 60’s furnishings like the rest of the church.
 Someone is probably getting paid well to keep the inside stage area looking clean and nice.